 You might be wondering why you need special software, e.g. browser, yet you have google chrome.
 Allow me to shed some light on this before you are made a little Snowden.

-Traditional search engines such as google or Bing often use “web crawlers” to access websites, of course on the Surface Web.
-This process of crawling searches the web and gathers websites that the search engines can then catalogue and index.
-Consider the image below.
+Traditional search engines such as Google or Bing often use “web crawlers” to access websites on the Surface Web.
+This crawling process searches the web and gathers websites that the search engines can then catalogue and index.

-- Dynamic content: dynamic pages which are returned in response to a submitted query or accessed only through a form
+- Dynamic content: dynamic pages which are returned in response to a submitted query or accessed only through a form.

 - Limited access content: sites that limit access to their pages (in a technical way)